03 Oct Shattering 2019’s 10 biggest e-bike myths

 Table of Contents

-Common in Europe and Asia, e-bikes are just catching on the last couple years in the U.S. As active baby boomers with health issues, we’re big fans of e-bikes.
-We joke that someone should pay us a commission on all the e-bikes purchased after we share our story and allow folks to demo ride B’s e-bike.
-People for Bikes and Rails to Trails Conservancy have featured B’s struggle with asthma and the benefits of e-bikes.
+Common in Europe and Asia, e-bikes are finally catching on the last couple years in the U.S. As active baby boomers with health issues, we’ve been promoting e-bikes for several years.
+We joke that someone should pay us a commission on all the e-bikes likely purchased after we share our story and allow folks to demo ride B’s e-bike.
+People for Bikes and Rails to Trails Conservancy have featured B’s struggle with asthma and the benefits of e-bikes for those with health or age limitations.

 Myth #1.
 E-bikes are electric scooters.